v1t3ls0n/search_by_ingredients/docs/README.md

+# Solution For Argmax's Search By Ingredients Challenge **By Guy Vitelson**

 # 🥑 Search By Ingredients 2.0: Multi-Diet, Portion-Aware, and Transformative Recipe Search

-**By Guy Vitelson**

 ---